linked-db/linked-ql/README.md

 Here's for a quick overview of the Linked QL API:

-Here we talk about the `client.query()` method in more detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.
+Here we talk about the `client.query()` method in more detail along with other Linked QL APIs that essentially let you do the same things possible with `client.query()`, but this time, programmatically.

 As an example of one of these APIs, a `CREATE DATABASE` operation...